anython/macsanity/README.md

   The working title was..</br>
   <strong>TurdVendor</strong> - <i>Where ethics meets excrement.</i></br></br>

-  Goal: save the planet — one regrettable dessert at a time.
+  Goal: </br>save the planet — one regrettable dessert at a time.
 </p>

 <p align="center">